-How to Define Event Engagement: Driving Sales & Building Communities Through Events
+Driving Sales & Building Communities in the Philippines with Events

 EventBank hosted a panel discussion in Manila, Philippines to tackle the question ‘how do you define event engagement?’ on November 13th with 5 other panelists representing major brands and organizations from across the Philippines and Asia.
 In an opening talk about the role of event organizers and their respective organizations, Eric Schmidt, CEO of EventBank, went on to explain that events are the bridge between sales and communities.